 Oils.
 Our favorite oils are olive, avocado, and coconut.
 The olive oil isn’t the best for baking, but the others work well.
 I also use butter for baking often.
 Also, oils are suitable for cooking and making a quick salad dressing.

 Pasta.
 I only have two different kinds of pasta, generally in my cupboard.
-Elbow and spaghetti.
-They seem to be a universal stock up pasta for us.
-I only buy something else if it’s needed for a particular recipe – like lasagna.
+Elbow and spaghetti seem to be a universal stock-up pasta for us.
+I only buy something else if needed for a particular recipe – like lasagna.
 Or spirals for a pasta salad.

 Macaroni and Cheese.
 I buy Annie’s Macaroni and Cheese in bulk from BJ’s.
 It is our favorite, and sometimes, you need a box of mac and cheese on hand.

 Rice.
 A great side dish or a way to stretch some meat and vegetables out.
 Also, the perfect addition to a casserole.
-I used to love to warm up leftover rice, add some brown sugar and milk to eat for breakfast.
+I used to love to warm up leftover rice and add some brown sugar and milk to eat for breakfast.

 Beans.
 An excellent staple to any pantry.
 Beans can be added to many dishes to replace meat altogether and are the perfect addition to soups and stews.

-Consider trying a plant based diet to substantially cut down your grocery budget.
+Consider trying a plant-based diet to cut down your grocery budget substantially.

 Stock.
 Boxed chicken stock or Better Thank Broth is a needed pantry staple.
-It’s not only good for soup or gravy but also works to flavor rice or pasta.
+It’s good for soup or gravy and works to flavor rice or pasta.

 Oatmeal.
-Old fashioned rolled oats can be used in baking, for breakfast, to add to ground beef as a binder for meatloaf or meatballs.
-Oatmeal is also great for a quick fruit crisp using some of the frozen fruit mentioned below.
-And it is pretty versatile, and its an inexpensive addition to any and every food pantry.
+Old fashioned rolled oats can be used in baking, for breakfast, or to add to ground beef as a binder for meatloaf or meatballs.
+Oatmeal is also great for a quick fruit crisp using some frozen fruit mentioned below.
+And it is pretty versatile, and it’s an inexpensive addition to any and every food pantry.

 Spices.
-Spices offer a frugal way to completely change the flavor of those chicken thighs ou got a deal on and stocked the freezer with.
+Spices offer a frugal way to change the flavor of those chicken thighs.
 Add curry or a rotisserie chicken rub.
-Sprinkle with a little lemon pepper mix to make a delicious lemon butter chicken.
+Sprinkle with a lemon pepper mix to make a delicious lemon butter chicken.
 Try a little poultry seasoning to jazz up that poultry!!
+Ultimately you got a deal on and stocked the freezer.

 Coffee And Tea.
 Honestly.
 I always have more than enough of these two beverages.
 Many times when you think you are hungry, you are just thirsty.
-And nothing helps me more or quite frankly makes me happier than a sweet, warm beverage.
-Regardless of the season.
+And nothing helps me more or makes me happier than a sweet, warm beverage, regardless of the season.
 And really, this should have been number one.

 Canned Food Staples